 K. Layout of houses, roads, and lots.
 It is suggested that the developer present a plan at a Board meeting showing houses, road(s), and lots to the Board for further informal discussion before submitting a formal definitive subdivision plan or a formal site plan.
 Any action by the Board at this time will be considered advisory and shall not bind the Board to the material presented or agreed upon.

 L. Filing of the formal plan.
-When the developer and the Board have agreed on the open space and the developer has located the houses, road(s) and lot lines, the developer shall file a formal plan, either a definitive subdivision plan or a site plan, as is required for the project, and a lowimpact development plan if required by bylaw.
+When the developer and the Board have agreed on the open space and the developer has located the houses, road(s) and lot lines, the developer shall file a formal plan, either a definitive subdivision plan or a site plan, as is required for the project, and a low-impact development plan if required by bylaw.
 The entire record of the completed residential development process shall be considered part of the application(s) and the material already considered need not be repeated in the formal application(s).
 The fee for a subdivision plan shall be as specified in the current fee schedule for definitive subdivision plans submitted as part of a residential development plan.

 § 430-11.
 Preliminary subdivision plans.

 A. Application.
-Anyone who proposes to create a non residential subdivision must and anyone who proposes to create a residential subdivision may submit a preliminary plan for review.
+Anyone who proposes to create a nonresidential subdivision must and anyone who proposes to create a residential subdivision may submit a preliminary plan for review.
 An applicant who has complied with the development procedures of § 300-11.11 of the Zoning Bylaw should not submit a preliminary plan.
 Other persons shall:

 (1) Prepare a plan that conforms to the requirements of Subsection C of this section.